|

 Inverleith Park

-While many people love the hustle and bustle of Edinburgh during the summer months, visiting off-season (September – May) is a great way to explore the city without having to compete with large crowds and queues (and it can also sometimes be more pocket-friendly!)
+While many people love the hustle and bustle of Edinburgh during the summer months, visiting off-season (September to May) is a great way to explore the city without having to compete with large crowds and queues (and it can also sometimes be more pocket-friendly!)

 The autumn months in Edinburgh are particularly attractive as the city is blanketed in glorious shades of red and brown leaves – the ideal landscape for capturing the perfect Instagram image.